Midweek Messenger for April 17, 2025

 - Easter Breakfast in Fellowship Hall, 8:30-9:30 AM

-- Easter Morning service, 10:00 AM in the sanctuary
+- Easter Morning traditional service, 10:00 AM in the sanctuary

 Sunday School Classes